fionanealon/iris-data-set-project/README.md

 ![A picture of fischer](Fischer.jpg)

-The Iris flower data set or Fisher's Iris data set was introdused by Ronald Fischer in 1936.
-It is a multivariate data set and is sometimes called Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.
+One of the first multivariate data set was introduced by British statiscian and biologist Ronald Fischer in 1936.
+This was named the Iris flower data set or Fisher's Iris data set.
+It is sometimes referred to as Anderson's Iris data set as it was Edgar Anderson who collected the data to quantify the morphologic variation of Iris flowers of three related species.
+The dataset contains a set of 150 records under 5 attributes - Petal Length , Petal Width , Sepal Length , Sepal width and Class.

 ![A picture of iris](iris.png)

-The three species of the data set are shown in the above picture.
+The above picture shows the three species contained in the class of the dataset - Iris setosa, Iris virginica and Iris versicolor.
+The dataset contains 50 samples each of these species.

 ![A picture of iris labels](iris_with_labels.jpg)

+Four features were measured from each sample: the length and the width of the sepals and petals, in centimetres.

 **2. Keep a list of references you used in completing the project.**